CyberUltron-Nikhil/Cyberultron-AI/progress/till_24_09_25/Readme2.md

 ---

-**ZeroShield** — Unified, automated threat modeling and vulnerability management for the next generation of enterprise security.
+**Threat Shield** — Unified, automated threat modeling and vulnerability management for the next generation of enterprise security.
-*Threat Shield, a part of ZeroShield, brings in-depth, practical security to every step of your development and deployment lifecycle.*
+*Threat Shield, a part of Threat Shield, brings in-depth, practical security to every step of your development and deployment lifecycle.*

 All rights reserved.
 This software and its documentation are the intellectual property of CyberUltron Consulting Private Limited.

 ---

 > **Value Proposition:**
-> "ZeroShield turns complex, manual security and compliance challenges into automated, actionable insights—empowering teams to move faster, safer, and with confidence."
+> "Thraet Shield turns complex, manual security and compliance challenges into automated, actionable insights—empowering teams to move faster, safer, and with confidence."